flyteorg/flytectl/proposal/README.md

 - we have multiple common libraries available to ease the development of this tool
 - kubectl is a stellar example of a cli done well

+## Generating Swagger code
+We started exploring this (flytetools)[https://github.com/lyft/flytetools#tools] has some work.
+We also got approached by the swagger code gen maintainer to see if they can help.

 # API

 ## Top level commands